Xuyuanp/vimrc/README.md

 # Plugins

-Plugins managed using [Vundle](https://github.com/gmarik/Vundle.vim).
-You can easily install, update or remove plugin with Vundle.
+Plugins managed using [NeoBundle](https://github.com/Shougo/neobundle.vim).
+You can easily install, update or remove plugin with NeoBundle.

 ## [Neocomplcache](https://github.com/Shougo/neocomplcache.vim) or [Neocomplete](https://github.com/Shougo/neocomplete.vim)
   Neocomplcache is an amazing autocomplete plugin with additional support for snippets.
 It can complete simulatiously from the dictionary, buffer, omnicomplete and snippets.
 This is the one true plugin that brings Vim autocomplete on par with the best editors.